 Yellow pigmentation of the skin, mucous membranes, whites of the eyes, and body fluids caused by elevated blood levels of bilirubin.
 The condition is associated with either liver or gallbladder disease or excessive destruction of red blood cells.

 An AIDS-defining illness consisting of individual cancerous sores caused by an overgrowth of blood vessels.
 KS typically appears as pink or purple painless spots or nodules on the surface of the skin or mouth.
-KS also can occur internally, especially in the intestines, lymph nodes, and lungs, and in this case is life threatening.
-A species of herpes virus--also referred to as Kaposi sarcoma herpes virus (KSHV) or HHV-8--similar to the Epstein-Barr virus is the probable cause.
+KS also can occur internally, especially in the intestines, lymph nodes, and lungs, and in such cases, is life threatening.
+A species of herpes virus — also referred to as Kaposi sarcoma herpes virus (KSHV) or HHV-8 — similar to the Epstein-Barr virus is the probable cause.

 A score from 0 to 100 assigned by a physician based on observations of a patient's ability to perform common tasks.
 Thus, 100 signifies normal physical abilities with no evidence of disease.
 Decreasing numbers indicate a reduced ability to perform activities of daily living.

-Because viruses lurk inside host (e.g. human) cells where antibodies cannot reach them, the only way they can be eliminated is by killing the infected host cell.
-To do this, the immune system uses a kind of white blood cell, called killer T cells.
+Because viruses lurk inside host (e.g., human) cells where antibodies cannot reach them, the only way to eliminate them is by killing the infected host cell.
+To do this, the immune system uses a kind of white blood cell, called the killer T cell.
 Also known as cytotoxic T cells (or cytotoxic T lymphocytes).